broeker/spacebook/pages/errata.md

   order: 95
   key: Errata and To-dos
 ---
 This is a small page to track known errors, todos, and other small things I wish worked differently.
-Pull requests welcome 😇
+Pull requests are welcome 😇

 ## Errata